-If you want to eat somewhere but it isn’t necessarily the best value on the plan because the entrees are less expensive than other places, then by all means, eat there!
+If you want to eat somewhere but it isn’t necessarily the best value on the plan because the entrees are less expensive than other places, then, by all means, eat there!

-That said, locations in which the total cost of your Quick Service Meal is around $20 and Table Service is around $40 give you the best return on your investment on the Dining Plan.
+Locations in which the total cost of your Quick Service Meal is above $20 and Table Service is above $45 give you the best return on your investment on the Dining Plan.

 - Flame Tree Barbecue (Animal Kindgom)

 - Tangierine Cafe (Epcot)

 - Be Our Guest – Breakfast/Lunch (Magic Kingdom)

 - Peco’s Bill Tall Tale Inn & Cafe (Magic Kingdom)

 - Landscape of Flavors – Lunch/Dinner (Art of Animation Resort)